jomapps/broadstreet-campaigns/docs/entity-reference/advertisers.md

 ## Overview

 Advertisers represent companies that run advertising campaigns.
 Each advertiser belongs to a single network.
+Advertisers are fully integrated with the **Zustand store architecture** for consistent state management across the application.

 ## ID Management